United News (telethon): History

 On February 26 at 9:20 a.m., Suspilne resumed broadcasting on television with its own marathon titled "Together we will win" («Разом переможемо»).
 Since February 28, Pershyi hosted its own telethon.
 Ukrainian Radio also runs a marathon using clippings from a telethon.

 Free Media Holding-owned channels 5 Kanal and Priamyi kanal, as well as the internet television station Espreso TV broadcast their own alternative telethons.

 On April 3, several networks, including 2+2, Enter-Film, Indigo TV, K1, Mega, NTN, and OCE, left the telethon and resumed their regular programming.
 They were followed by STB, which left the telethon on April 18.
 The channel's news team, however, continued to work in the telethon.

 On July 22, television networks owned by Media Group Ukraine, including Ukrayina and Ukrayina 24, left the telethon after Rinat Akhmetov, the beneficial owner of Media Group Ukraine, returned the licenses of all media assets of the company to the state, causing all the networks owned by the company to stop broadcasting and for the company to halt its production of its assigned 6-hour slot in the telethon.

+On January 3, 2024, the New York Times reported that Ukrainians had grown weary of the program, and that viewership and trust in it had plummeted.
+Oksana Romaniuk, head of the Kyiv-based Institute of Mass Information stated it was viewed as state propaganda and that "Everyone is fed up with this picture that says, 'We're winning, everyone likes us and gives us money'".
+Television channels run by Zelensky's political opponents are barred from participating in the program.
+By the end of 2022, viewership had dropped to 14% of the television audience, and at the end of 2023 to 10%.